frctl/fractal-docs/docs/guide/integration/build-tools.md

 }
 ```

-One thing to note here is that because you can't directly configure your Fractal instance within your `package.json` file, you will still need to have a `fractal.js` file ~@TODOLINK @project-settings', 'in your project root') }} to contain all your project setup information.
+One thing to note here is that because you can't directly configure your Fractal instance within your `package.json` file, you will still need to have a `fractal.js` file [in your project root](../project-settings.html) to contain all your project setup information.